extenda/actions/test-pod/README.md

   * Test against cluster internal services
   * Test Pod runs in the service's namespace, with the same workload identity (service account)
   * Supports any Docker image
-  * Mount a volume as working directory in Pod - *NOTE: The mount is not recursive, only direct children of the directory will be included*
+  * Mount a volume as working directory in Pod
+    > :warning: The mount is not recursive, only direct children of the directory will be included
-  * Specify a custom entrypoint for the container
+  * Specify a custom shell script to run as entrypoint for the container
   * Expose the internal service URL as a `SERVICE_URL` environment variable when `cloud-run.yaml` is used
   * Expose any `TESTPOD_*` environment variables to the Pod at runtime
+  * Save output such as test reports and coverage files in a `test-pod-output` folder in the working directory
+    > :warning: Files are transferred in a tarball over `stdout` so be careful to not transfer too large files.

 ## Usage